cekwedike/MusicSim/docs/ANALYSIS_REPORT.md

-# MusicSim Analysis Report (2025-11-20)
+# MusicSim Analysis Report (2025-11-21)

+## Summary
+This analysis reviews how MusicSim met its educational and engagement goals, referencing test results, user feedback, and deployment outcomes.
+Results are interpreted in the context of the original project objectives and rubric criteria.

 ## 1. Original Objectives (Excerpt)
-Summarize proposal goals: educational effectiveness, strategic decision learning, user engagement, career outcome variability.
+MusicSim aimed to deliver educational effectiveness, strategic decision learning, user engagement, and career outcome variability.
+These objectives guided the design, implementation, and evaluation of the product.

 ## 2. Data Sources
 - Gameplay telemetry (scenario choices, outcomes)